Dermatologist Dr. Cynthia Bailey answers your questions about skin care combination with tretinoin and glycolic acid.

 I'm biased in my opinion that broad spectrum zinc oxide sunscreens give the best protection for precious skin.
 My patients MUST wear a zinc oxide sunscreen with a minimum of 5% or more zinc oxide sunscreen.
 For years I used Citrix Sunscreen in my practice because it gave us the best protection.
-As I update this post in 2019 we now have even better pure zinc oxide products.
+As I update this post in 2019, we now have even better pure zinc oxide products.
 My Sheer Strength Pure Physical Sunscreens give the best protection available today and are weightless on your skin.
 They look great too, without any white color tone on the skin.
-Find my Sheer Strength Pure Physical SPF 50+ Sunscreens them here where I feature all the facial sunscreens that I have used in my practice.
+Find my Sheer Strength Pure Physical SPF 50+ Sunscreens here where I feature all the sunscreens and sun protection tools that I have used in my practice.

 Know that with skin care that powerfully exfoliates skin, more damaging sun rays will penetrate into your precious skin.
 You must stop them.
 So, I also want people to wear hats and try to keep their face out of direct sunlight as much as possible.
 Find my favorite hat and my Sheer Strength Sunscreens in my Sunsavvy Around Town Kit.
 This is important for skin cancer prevention, and it’s also critical for their anti aging skin rejuvenation to be effective.

 Because combination therapy is complicated and involves layering products on the skin, I write out the order of product application for my patients.
 The typical product application regimen.

 An example of a Dr. Bailey Complete Skin Care Routine for anti-aging skin care treatment is as follows:

 CORRECT: Green Tea Antioxidant Treatment Cream